SerayaEryn/apheleia/README.md

 logger.info('hello world')
 ```
 #### stream (optional)
 A Writable stream.
-Defaults to `process.stdout`.
+If undefined a `ConsoleTransport` will be used.

 #### format (optional)